desmondhw/GoogleMerchandiseProject/README.md

 * Models with PCA.ipynb
 * Models without LDA _ PCA with undersampling.ipynb

+Tableau:<br>
+* outliers.twbx - This visual demonstrated why Anomaly Detection models didn't work well due to the minority class(purchase) not appearing as anomalies, but clustered with the majority.

 **Report:**<br>
 Our full report can be found in: 'Project Report - Applied Machine Learning.docx'